jimjonesbr/rdf_fdw/README.md

 In short:

 * Use rdfnode when you need full RDF semantics or access to SPARQL-specific features.
-* Use native types when you prefer SQL-like convenience and don’t require RDF semantics or SPARQL functions.
+* Use native types when you prefer SQL-like convenience and don't require RDF semantics or SPARQL functions.

 ### Comparison of `rdfnode` with Native PostgreSQL Types